tychonaut/multiOSCluster/README.md

 3. `launchClusterServers.ps1`: pvserver is an [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) program.
    On each render computer, one instance needs to be launched.
 Albeit just a single command, it is a long one, and for future generalization, we have outsourced it to launch `launchClusterServers.ps1` powershell script.
-4. `machines.txt`: Contains the host names to launch pvserver instances in.
-Read by `mpiexec.exe`
+4. `machines.txt`: Contains the host names to launch pvserver instances.
+   This is read by `mpiexec.exe`, which is called by `launchClusterServers.ps1`, which in turn is called by the ParaView client if it is asked to connect to the corresponding server defined in `default_servers.pvsc`, e.g. by calling
+   `<paraview build dir>/bin/paraview.exe --server=arenaCluster`.

 Although technically, only `dome_arena.pvx` is needed on each cluster node, to keep things simple, we sync all of the files to each node.
 Rsync is pretty efficient in finding out which files don't need updating, so the overhead is neglegible.